awsdocs/aws-lambda-developer-guide/doc_source/java-exceptions.md

 ## Understanding Error Types and Sources<a name="java-exceptions-types"></a>

 When you invoke a function, multiple subsystems handle the request, event, output, and response\.
-Errors can come from your the Lambda service \(invocation errors\), or from an instance of your function\.
+Errors can come from the Lambda service \(invocation errors\), or from an instance of your function\.
 Function errors include exceptions returned by your handler code and exceptions returned by the Lambda runtime\.

 The Lambda service receives the invocation request and validates it\.
 It checks permissions, verifies that the event document is a valid JSON document, and checks parameter values\.
 If the Lambda service encounters an error, it returns an exception type, message, and HTTP status code that indicate the cause of the error\.

 **Note**
 For a full list of errors that the `Invoke` API operation can return, see [Invoke Errors](API_Invoke.md#API_Invoke_Errors) in the Lambda API reference\.

 A `4xx` series error from the Lambda service indicates an error that the invoker can fix by modifying the request, requesting permission, or trying again\.
 A `5xx` series error indicates an issue with the Lambda service, or an issue with the function's configuration or resources\.
-These issues can't be addressed by the invoker, but may be fixable by the function's owner\.
+These issues can't be addressed by the invoker, but the function's owner might be able to fix them\.

 If a request passes validation, Lambda sends it to an instance of the function\.
 The runtime converts the event document into an object and passes it to your handler code\.
 Errors can occur during this process if, for example, the name of your handler method doesn't match the function's configuration, or if the invocation times out before your handler code returns a response\.
-Lambda runtime errors are formatted like errors that your code returns, but are returned by the runtime\.
+Lambda runtime errors are formatted like errors that your code returns, but they are returned by the runtime\.

 In the following example, the runtime fails to deserialize the event into an object\.
 The input is a valid JSON type, but it doesn't match the type expected by the handler method\.